MithrilJS/mithril.js/docs/trust.md

 All characters that are representable as HTML entities have unicode counterparts, including non-visible characters such as `&nbsp;` and `&shy;`.

-To avoid encoding issues, you should set the file encoding to UTF-8 on the Javascript file, as well as add the `<meta charset="utf-8">` meta tag in the host HTML file.
+To avoid encoding issues, you should set the file encoding to UTF-8 on the JavaScript file, as well as add the `<meta charset="utf-8">` meta tag in the host HTML file.